-Copyright protection is provided to the ones with exclusive rights to reproduce their work, they are known as the creator or the original author of a work of authorship.
-In order to obtain copyright protection, the work needs to be original and fixed in a tangible medium.
-Some examples of original works that need copyright protection are computer software, music, literary work, photographs, novels, online content, etc. Usually, the owners obtain copyright protection to enjoy the exclusive rights and to gain profits from it.
+Copyright protection is provided to the ones with exclusive rights to reproduce their work, known as the creator or the original author of a work of authorship.
+To obtain copyright protection, the work needs to be original and fixed in a tangible medium.
+Some examples of original works that need copyright protection are computer software, music, literary work, photographs, novels, online content, etc. Usually, the owners obtain copyright protection to enjoy exclusive rights and to gain profits from it.
 However, it’s their choice if they want to grant permission to someone else to use or reproduce their work through compulsory licensing agreements or else they can sell the work.

 Violating the copyright law can lead to copyright infringement.
-Now, to be precise, we can say that copyright infringement comes into the action when one uses a copyrighted material without the permission of the original creator or author, the same is regarded as the violation of copyright law.
-For example, in India, the Section 51 of the copyright act, 1957 states that copyright can be said as infringed when a person obtains it without permission of the copyright holder who has the authorization to reproduce his work.
+Now, to be precise, we can say that copyright infringement comes into action when one uses copyrighted material without the permission of the original creator or author.
+The same is regarded as a violation of copyright law.
+For example, in India, Section 51 of the copyright act 1957 states that copyright can be said to be infringed when a person obtains it without the permission of the copyright holder who can reproduce his work.

-- A person has the freedom to record any TV program or movies in theaters, however, if he transfers or distributes to others then it will amount to copyright infringement.
+- A person is free to record any TV program or movie in theatres; however, if he transfers or distributes it to others, it will amount to copyright infringement.